Document management, data, diaries etc

 • For property listings (Real Estate Explainer) or service descriptions (Hospitality Explainer), ensure all required fields are complete and accurate.

-• Dynamic QR Updates (via Maltix QR Site): When updating content linked to a dynamic QR code:
+• Dynamic QR Updates (via Maltix Tribe): When updating content linked to a dynamic QR code:

-• Verify the updated content displays correctly through the Maltix QR Site's preview function.
+• Verify the updated content displays correctly through the Maltix Tribe's preview function.

 • Ensure changes reflect the intended message accurately.